JoschuaGosda/master-project/README.md

 make install
 ```
 ## Python
- To keep things clean it is best to install them within a virtual environment.
 Follow the steps to create a virtual environment and install the neccessary dependencies:

-Create a directory for your virtual environment within the python folder
-Create a virtual environment running `python3 -m venv /path/to/venv/directory`
-Activate the virtual environment running `source /path/to/venv/directory/bin/activate`
-Install the dependencies for the abb-egm-client following the instructions in the respective README file
-Install all other dependencies with `pip install -r requirements.txt`
 1. Create a directory for your virtual environment within the python folder
 2. Create a virtual environment running `python3 -m venv /path/to/venv/directory`
 3. Activate the virtual environment running `source /path/to/venv/directory/bin/activate`